tomishing/LantenYaoTraditionalText/Readme.md

 ## 2. Data

-The data consists of traditional texts from an ethnic minority in Southeast Asia.
+The data consists of traditional texts from Lanten Yao in Lao PDR.
 It is stored in MongoDB.
 Currently, 30 documents are stored as a test sample in a database called LantenDB.

 ## 3. Demonstration